 Diabetes management involves:

-- Relief from diabetic symptoms and improvement in quality of life.
+- Relief from diabetic symptoms and improvement in the quality of life.

 - Prevention of acute complications.